At a glance:

-About: This contains all of the Library Facts associated with this Library Item.
-Here we can populate Facts that will be asserted across all the documents associated with this Library Item.
+About: This contains all of the Library Attributes associated with this Library Item.
+Here we can populate Attributes that will be asserted across all the documents associated with this Library Item.

-Document Facts: This section contains a list of Document Facts that your admin has chosen to display for this Library Item.
-This can give you needed context as you assert Library Facts or view the individual documents.
+Document Attributes: This section contains a list of Document Attributes that your admin has chosen to display for this Library Item.
+This can give you needed context as you assert Library Attributes or view the individual documents.

 Document Type Selector: Next to the name of every document you will see a Document Type dropdown where you can quickly adjust the Document Type without having to navigate to the document itself.